okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/attribute-mapping/index.md

 1. In the dialog that appears, there are two drop-down fields.
 In the first drop-down menu, select **Map from Okta Profile**.
 In the second drop-down menu, choose the Okta profile attribute that you would like to map the SCIM attribute from.
 Click **Save**.
   ![Attributes - Map Attribute](/img/oin/scim_check-attributes-14.png "Attributes - Map Attribute")

-1. Repeat for all other SCIM attributes where you would like to modify the mapping (from Okta to app).
+1. Repeat for all other SCIM attributes where you would like to modify the mapping (from Okta to your application).

-1. After updating the mappings from Okta to your app, click **To Okta** under the settings section.
+1. After updating the mappings from Okta to your application, click **To Okta** under the settings section.
   ![Provisioning to Okta tab](/img/oin/scim_check-attributes-4.png "Provisioning Tab: Provisioning to Okta")

 1. Scroll to the **Attribute Mappings** section.
 Look for the attribute that you want to update and click **Edit**.